 Employment law is moving fast and employers that are not proactive may find themselves lost in a dust of unwinnable lawsuits and grave compliance issues.
 To prevent that, employers should be proactive, including maintaining an active watch list following trends in state and federal employment law.
 Increased employment litigation, mandatory E-Verify laws, criminal history background checks, social media and paid sick leave are a few items that have earned a spot at the top of employers' 2012 watch list.

-In-depth review of the spectrum of Pennsylvania employment law requirements HR must follow with respect to HR and the law.
+Overview of the spectrum of Pennsylvania labor and employment law requirements HR must follow.

 Mediation is an informal dispute resolution process in which the parties to a dispute meet with a neutral mediator, who helps the parties reach an agreement to settle their conflict.
 This section assists HR professionals in understanding the mediation process, when employers may participate in the mediation process, negotiation techniques and settlement agreements.